ANNOUNCEMENT TEXT

 Application Process

 Once your application is downloaded and processed, an email will be sent to you with details on setting up your application portal.
 First, check your application status to view the receipt of application materials.
 Please note that it can take up to two weeks for submitted items to be received, processed, and checked off on your applicant checklist.
-If you’re still missing applications materials after this time, please check the missing items page for additional guidance.
+If you’re still missing application materials after this time, please check the missing items page for additional guidance.

 Yes.
 All Early Decision II and Regular Decision applicants are required to have their high school counselor submit a midyear report and updated senior year transcript as soon as it becomes available.
 We do not accept midyear reports or transcripts directly submitted by the applicant.